dominikj111/module-state/README.md

  */
 ```

-- `strictlyEditable` method will not allow to mark the observable as read only.
-So nobody will change the observable's behaviour.
+### `strictlyEditable` method will not allow to mark the observable as read only.
+So nobody will change the observable's behaviour

 ```ts
 export const moduleVariable = new Observable("").strictlyEditable();